machinekoder/pickit-docs/docs/documentation/setup/fix-roi-box.rst

 ~~~~~~~~~~~~

 A ROI box attached to the **camera** moves relative to the robot base as
-the robot end-effector (and camera) move.To define the ROI box,
+the robot end-effector (and camera) move.
+To define the ROI box,
 a running connection between Pickit and the robot is not required.

 .. image:: /assets/images/Documentation/Roi-attached-to-camera.png